zarf-dev/zarf/docs/4-user-guide/3-zarf-schema.md

 <blockquote>

-**Description:** Required makes this component mandatory for package deployment Do not prompt user to install this component, always install on package deploy"`
+**Description:** Required makes this component mandatory for package deployment and does not prompt the user to install during package deploy

+example:

+	required: true

 |          |           |
 | -------- | --------- |